 Directed by Barry Jenkins.
 Screenplay by Barry Jenkins.
 Story by Tarell Alvin McCraney.
 Based on “In Moonlight Black Boys Look Blue,” by Tarell Alvin McCraney.
 Starring Trevante Rhodes, Ashton Sanders, Alex R. Hibbert, André Holland, Jharrel Jerome, Jaden Piner, Naomie Harris, Mahershala Ali, Janelle Monáe and Patrick Decile.

 Barry Jenkins is a director who deeply understands the language of cinema.
 After watching his beautiful film Moonlight a second time in less than three days, I must admit I was left even more impressed.
-In only his second feature-length film, Jenkins surprises us with the sensitive and refined way he has chosen to tell a relatively simple story, bathing his narrative in gorgeous tones of blue that mainly serve to reflect the main character’s feelings and the sad universe where he lives.
-The result he achieves is a work of immense poetic beauty – and another proof of the visual power of narrative.
-Like the great late critic Roger Ebert used to say, it doesn’t matter so much what story you want to tell but rather how you tell it.
+In only his second feature film, Jenkins surprises us with the sensitive and refined way he has chosen to tell a relatively simple story, bathing his narrative in gorgeous tones of blue that mainly serve to reflect the protagonist’s feelings and the sad universe he inhabits.
+The result he achieves is a work of immense poetic beauty, and another proof of the visual power of narrative.
+As the great late critic Roger Ebert used to say, it doesn’t matter so much what story you want to tell but rather how you tell it.

 Based on the semi-autobiographical play In Moonlight Black Boys Look Blue by Tarell Alvin McCraney, the film (made with a budget of only $1.5 million) is divided into three chapters (or acts) that set out to chronicle the bleak life of African-American Chiron as he grows up in the crime-ridden neighborhood of Liberty City in Miami, deals with his crack-addicted mother and falls prey to constant bullying while discovering his own homosexuality.
 The story reflects the childhood of both Jenkins and McCraney, who grew up in the public housing complex of Liberty Square in the same neighborhood and also had mothers who were drug addicts.